tencent cloud

 'PLAIN');

-// Establish a channel
+// Establish a channel.

 $channel = $connection->channel();

-// Declare the exchange
+// Declare an exchange.

 $channel->exchange_declare($exchange_name, $exchange_type, false, true, false);

-// Set the message routing key
+// Set the message Routing Key.

 $routing_keys = array('info', 'waring', 'error');